UAVmatrix/uavcast-pro-docs/docs/docs/configuration/settings/index.md

 - Russian
 - Turkish

-If you'd like to contribute translations, visit the [Developers](/docs/6.x/configuration-developers) page.
+If you'd like to contribute translations, contact us via Discord or support email.

 ### UI Tour
 Click "Start Tour" to launch an interactive guide of the UAVcast-Pro interface (available for licensed users).